ravikumar1302/Web-D/1 Front End/5 React JS/1 Basics.md

     1. When any dynamic value/state is updated, reach updates the same in Light weight Virtual DOM and checks the same with Actual DOM.
     2. If change is found, then only the actual (Browser) DOM is updated
 4. React Projects Use A Build Process

     - Raw, unprocessed React code won't execute in the browser, as JSX is not a default JavaScript feature
     - In addition, the code would not be optimized for production (e.g., not minified)
     - React projects require a build process that transforms your code; create-react-app, vite etc. give you such a build process (no custom setup or tweaking needed)

+5. Main use of React JS is to develop UI that improves the speed of apps.
+It uses virtual DOM that improves performance of app.
+    - The JS virtual DOM is faster than regular DOM

+---

+1. React JS is all abbout components, which are reusable.
+Each component has it's own logic and control 2.